crosscode-nl/simple_instruments/README.md

 * InfluxDB Line Protocol Pull Buffer.

-The InfluxDB Line Protocol Pull Buffer will act as a configurable exporter for Prometheus.
+The InfluxDB Line Protocol Pull Buffer will act as a configurable exporter for at least Prometheus.

 ## Why?